Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: -bubble and incompressible depth in manifolds with boundary

-\begin{proposition} Let $M$ be a $n$-dimensional Riemannian manifold with boundary such that $\mathcal{S}_{\mathcal{N}_{nspin}}\ne\varnothing$ ($n=6,7$), with scalar curvature greater than or equal to $1$, then the $\mathcal{N}$ incompressible depth of $M$ is no greater than $\pi$. \end{proposition} \begin{proof} The proof is the same as the preceding proposition, with a direct use of the result in \cite{CRZ}. \end{proof}
+\begin{proposition} Let $M$ be a compact $n$-dimensional Riemannian manifold with boundary such that $\mathcal{S}_{\mathcal{N}_{nspin}}\ne\varnothing$ ($n=6,7$).
+If the scalar curvature of $M$ is greater than or equal to $1$, then the $\mathcal{N}_{nspin}$ incompressible depth of $M$ is no greater than $\pi$. \end{proposition} \begin{proof} The proof is the same as that of the preceding proposition, with a direct application of the result in \cite{CRZ}. \end{proof}